nniiicc/D/Fit the Matrix.md

 ##This proposal

-Hits ever cell in the matrix.
+Hits every cell in the matrix.

 Study one used tradtional clean and thin
 Study two used dirty and thin